McCulla History, Family Crest & Coats of Arms

 The surname McCulla was first found in Wigtownshire (Gaelic: Siorrachd Bhaile na h-Uige), formerly a county in southwestern Scotland, now part of the Council Area of Dumfries and Galloway where one of the first on record was Andrew MacCulloch who served King William the Lion of Scotland and received the lands of Myretoun (now Monreith near Whitehorn in Wigtown).
 However ancient records show the Clan as being mentioned in the year 743 in that area.

-Important Dates for the McCulla family
+Early History of the McCulla family

 This web page shows only a small excerpt of our McCulla research.
 Another 76 words (5 lines of text) covering the years 1296, 1354, 1640, 1697, 1470 and are included under the topic Early McCulla History in all our PDF Extended History products and printed products wherever possible.